Practice Compliance Solutions

 - Provider & Staff Training

-DoctorsManagement compliance specialists are experts at assisting organizations in defining and creating a regulatory compliance plan that helps your medical practice get paid for reasonable and necessary service and focuses on meeting self-referral, HIPAA, OSHA, anti-kickback laws, fee splitting, and other regulatory challenges that a practice requires.
+DoctorsManagement compliance specialists are experts at assisting organizations in defining and creating regulatory compliance plans.
+We’ll help you develop a plan that focuses on meeting self-referral, HIPAA, OSHA, anti-kickback laws, fee splitting, and other regulatory challenges that a practice requires.